accessai/access-niu/README.md

 ## References
-- This project is inspired from [RASA-NLU](https://github.com/RasaHQ/rasa) for training image based classifiers.
+- This project is inspired from [RASA-NLU](https://github.com/RasaHQ/rasa) project.